Irish Foreign Investment Screening Regime: The Screening of Third Country Transaction Act 2023

-The Screening of Third Country Transactions Act (the “Act”) was signed into law by the President on 31 October 2023.
+The Screening of Third Country Transactions Act (the “Act”) was enacted in October 2023 and is expected to be commenced in the latter part of Q4 of 2024.
 The Act gives effect to Regulation (EU) 2019/452 (the “EU FDI Regulation”) and forms part of a broader EU effort to screen foreign direct investment that could potentially harm the security or public order of the Union.

 The Act introduces a new mandatory notification regime, whereby parties are required to notify qualifying foreign acquisitions of Irish targets (whether assets or undertakings) active in particular sectors to the Minister for Enterprise, Trade and Employment (the “Minister”).
+This sits alongside a broad power of the Minister to call in for review deals that are not within the scope of the mandatory regime.
 Qualifying acquisitions may not be implemented until the Minister has approved the acquisition.
 The Minister has wide-ranging powers, including to prohibit, or impose remedial measures, where a transaction may present risks to the security or public order of the State.
 With the introduction of the regime, Ireland will join the other 22 EU Member States who have already introduced an FDI screening mechanism.
-The new notification regime is expected to enter into full force in Q2 2024.

 With a growing number of regimes in the EU and elsewhere, deal-makers are increasingly required to factor FDI approvals into transaction planning and documentation.
 This will now also be the case for deals involving foreign acquisitions of Irish targets in particular sectors.
 While Ireland has consistently adopted policies which encourage FDI, the new regime casts the net relatively widely and will require mandatory notification of many deals (including those involving acquirers from ‘friendly’ jurisdictions such as the US and the UK).